svbagwell/svbagwell.github.io/index.md

 At IMPACT, I work with various Earth Science 🌎 data, products and algorithms.

 🎨  When I'm not working, I like hiking.

+Favorite quote

+"Well ain't that just the way"

+Countries visited

+United States of America